 The educational program is developed through a peer review of submissions received.
 The members of the Conference Committee spend countless hours reviewing, debating and discussing submissions.
-They will collaboratively develop the conference educational program during an in-person meeting in October.
+They will collaboratively develop the conference educational program during an in-person meeting in late October.
 We expect to have the full conference program details published shortly thereafter.
-Be sure to submit your proposal (Workshop or Presentation) through the proper form.

 Why should you present?

 - Get recognized for your achievements and enhance your professional profile.

 - Increase the visibility of your organization and your project.

 - Help somebody else who is facing similar challenges.

 - Receive valuable Contribution Points toward your GISP certification or renewal.

 - Discuss your work in a meaningful way to a variety of individuals.

 - Receive valuable feedback from your peers.
 Are you on the right track?

 Workshop Proposal Submission Deadline: August 1, 2018 - Sorry, the deadline has passed for workshop proposals